-1.8.4 PCI slots
+1.8.3 PCI slots

 The PCI slots support cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.
-The figure shows a LAN card installed on a PCI slot.

-1.8.5 PCI Express x1 slot
+1.8.4 PCI Express x1 slots

 This motherboard supports PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
-The following figure shows a network card installed on the PCI Express x1 slot.

-1.8.6 PCI Express x16 slot
+1.8.5 PCI Express x16 slot

-This motherboard supports PCI Express x16 graphic cards that comply with the PCI Express specifications.
-The figure shows a graphics card installed on the PCI Express x16 slot.
+This motherboard supports a PCI Express x16 graphics card that complies with the PCI Express specifications.

-1.9 Jumper
+1.9 Jumpers

-1. Clear RTC RAM (3-pin CLRTC)
+1. Clear RTC RAM (CLRTC)

 This jumper allows you to clear the Real Time Clock (RTC) RAM in CMOS.
 You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
-The onboard button cell battery powers the RAM data in CMOS, which include system setup information such as system passwords.
+The onboard button cell battery powers the RAM data in CMOS, which include system setup information such as system words.